opf/openproject-docker-compose/compose/README.md

 ## Configuration

-If you want to specify a different port, you can do so with:
+By default, the application will be bound to localhost:8080 on the docker host only.
+If you need to publicly expose the port or change the port to something else entirely, you can do so with:

     PORT=4000 docker-compose up -d